openshift/hypershift/docs/content/how-to/aws/index.md

 You will need to have in mind that some more objects like Secrets and ConfigMaps (described in the diagram) are needed for a successful `HostedCluster` deployment.

 From these mentioned objects, the Hypershift operator will create some more in 2 places, Openshift infrastructure and also in AWS Cloud Provider.
 Let's take a look to the following diagram to discover which objects are created in Openshift.

+- **Diagram:** Objects manually created in the Cluster namespace needed for HostedCluster deployment

 ```mermaid
 flowchart TB